eshaanjoshi/eshaanjoshi.github.io/sophomorespring.markdown

 I seriously regret not taking a math-based probability course this semester.
 While it would've absolutely destroyed my grade, something like 21-325 would've been significantly more exciting and impactful to my college experience.
 However, I started teaching myself probability theory and mathematical probability on my own after this course.

 ## 15-150 Functional Programming
 Incredible course, to be honest.
 I do consider SML to be an incredibly fun language to write code in, even if I consider Ocaml's environment to be more than a little easier to use.
 150 made me want to use recursion in all my programs, and also got me interested in Programming Language research and the theories behind them.
-I also really did enjoy some of the proofs, though I wish they were a little less involved sometimes.
+I also really did enjoy some of the proofs, though I wish they were a little less annoying sometimes.